quimifyapp/opsin/README.md

 ## Overview

-This is an adaptation and a translation to Spanish of [OPSIN](https://github.com/dan2097/opsin) (Open Parser for Systematic IUPAC Nomenclature) used in [Quimify](https://quimify.com/).
+Quimify Opsin is an open-source project that offers a translation of  [OPSIN](https://github.com/dan2097/opsin) (Open Parser for Systematic IUPAC Nomenclature), a powerful parser for systematic IUPAC nomenclature, to Spanish.
+This project is intended to facilitate the naming of chemical compounds in Spanish, and is used in [Quimify](https://quimify.com/).

 ## Usage Examples